Birdwatcher's Diary™

 The bottom line of the screen looks like this:

 Now you use the screen like a typical calculator.
-Tap 4 then 4 then + and 44 will be added to the current count for that bird (44, not 45, because when you tapped to select the bird, that added one to the count), and you'll return to the main screen showng 47 Cedar Waxwings.
-The minus () button is there if you make a mistake and want to subtract out a quantity, and the equals sign (=) is there if you simply want to set the number to a certain number.
+Tap 4 then 4 then + and 44 will be added to the current count for that bird (44, not 45, because when you tapped to select the species, that added one to the count), and you'll return to the main screen showing 45 Cedar Waxwings.
+The minus (–) button is there if you make a mistake and want to subtract out a quantity, and the equals sign (=) is there if you simply want to set the number to a certain number.
 If you see a huge flock of Western Gulls and you count 1050 of them, tap the species once to highlight it, then tap the calculator and enter 1050 and then tap the equals sign (=) to set the count to that number (or you could enter 1049 and then tap the plus sign; the result is the same).

-Now you'll use standard scrolling and zooming techniques to zoom in on the location of interest.
+Tap Relocate and then use standard scrolling and zooming techniques to zoom in on the location of interest.
 Note that in addition to putting two fingers on the screen and spreading them apart to zoom, you can also just double-tap on the screen.
 As you scroll and zoom, the cross-hair cursors move with you, until you finally end up with something like this:

-Where you center the location is up to you.
-We prefer to center it on the parking area for a particular location, but you could place it in the center of the park or lake itself if you prefer.
-When you're satisfied, tapHide Map to return to the main Location screen where the latitude and longitude will now be filled in with the values from the map.
+Where you center the location is up to you; it's obviously somewhat arbitrary.
+When you're satisfied, tap Done to return to the main Location screen where the latitude and longitude will now be filled in with the values from the map.

 Finally, tap Save to save the information about the new location.